New York State Route 90: Homer to Ledyard

-Now in the town of Summerhill, the route bends westward near a junction with Hieman Road (CR 163).
-After crossing over a creek, the route passes the southern terminus of Como Lake Road (CR 62C).
+Now in the town of Summerhill, the route bends westward near a junction with Hinman Road (CR 163).
+After crossing over a creek, the route passes the southern terminus of Lake Como Road (CR 62C).
 NY 90 continues west through the rural town of Summerhill, passing numerous farms before bending southwest into the residential hamlet of Summerhill.
 At the center of the hamlet, the route reaches a junction with Salt Road (CR 102).
 Turning northwest out of Summerhill hamlet, the route reaches a junction with Chipmans Corners Road (CR 161).

 Now in the town of Locke, NY 90 proceeds northwest past the southern terminus of Toll Gate Road (CR 54) before gaining the moniker of Water Street as the route enters the hamlet of Locke.
 The main west–east street through Locke, NY 90 junctions with NY 38 (Main Street).
 NY 90 makes a sharp bend to the southwest, keeping the Water Street until leaving the hamlet of Locke at Maple Avenue.
 Winding southwest out of Locke, NY 90 parallels Hemlock Creek past a junction with Bird Cemetery Road (CR 51).
 The route then continues southwest past Goodrich Hill Road (CR 160) and soon bends westward for a short distance.

 Soon turning to the northwest, the route climbs the hills towards the hamlet of Goosetree.
 Just east of Goosetree, the route turns northward at a junction with Goose Street (CR 159) before crossing into the town of Genoa.
 Running north through Genoa, NY 90 crosses west through the hamlet of Pine Hollow.
 The two-lane rural roadway continues west past the northern terminus of East Genoa Road (CR 26E).
 Passing south of Genoa Rural Cemetery and soon reaching the hamlet of Genoa, where the route junctions with NY 34 at the easternmost end of the community.
 Crossing west through the residential hamlet, NY 90 crosses Maple Street at the center, leaving just west of North Street.

 Crossing west through the town of Genoa, NY 90 crosses a junction with Indian Field Road (CR 34) and past some residences in Little Hollow.
 Crossing west out of Little Hollow, the route reaches the hamlet of King Ferry, where NY 90 becomes a two-lane residential street into a junction with NY 34B.
 West of NY 34B, NY 90 crosses west through the residential edges of King Ferry before reaching a junction with Clearview Road (CR 31B), where it turns northwestward through the town of Genoa before leaving the community for the town of Ledyard.
 Crossing northwest through Ledyard, NY 90 passes numerous farms as it nears the eastern shores of Cayuga Lake.